The Searchers (band): 1960s – early 1980s

+Mid-1980s – 2025

-After a farewell performance in London in December 1985 Mike Pender left the group to form a new band and now tours as Mike Pender's Searchers (originally a permanent band but now made up of musicians hired as necessary), performing Searchers' songs and some new material of his own.
-McNally and Allan, following Pender's departure, recruited former First Class vocalist Spencer James as his replacement.
+After a farewell performance in London in December 1985, Mike Pender left the group to form a new band and now tours as Mike Pender's Searchers (originally a permanent band but now made up of musicians hired as necessary), performing Searchers' songs and some new material of his own.
+McNally, Allen and Adamson recruited former First Class vocalist Spencer James as Pender's replacement.

 In 1988, Coconut Records signed the Searchers and the album Hungry Hearts was the result.
 It featured updated remakes of "Needles and Pins" and "Sweets for My Sweet" plus live favorite "Somebody Told Me You Were Crying".
 While the album was not a major hit, it did keep the group in the public eye.

 The band continued to tour, with Eddie Rothe replacing Adamson on drums, and during that period was considered to be one of the most popular 1960s bands on the UK concert circuit.
-In turn, in 2010 Eddie Rothe left The Searchers after becoming engaged to singer Jane McDonald, and was replaced on 26 February by Scott Ottaway.
+In turn, in 2010, Eddie Rothe left The Searchers after becoming engaged to singer Jane McDonald, and was replaced on 26 February by Scott Ottaway.
+Rothe died on 26 March 2021 aged 67.

+The original bassist for the Searchers, Tony West (born 1938 in Liverpool), died in his sleep on 11 November 2010, aged 72 in Hightown, Merseyside.
 Billy Adamson, the band's drummer from 1970 to 1998, died in France on 11 November 2013, aged 69.
 In September 2017, John McNally had a stroke and stood aside from the band for two months to recover.